weilingx46/workshop-ws-5-10-deployment-docker/README.md

 ```shell
 docker info
 ```
-You will get the following response:
+You will see a long response that begins with the following:

 ```
  Containers: 0